 What is a Purchase Requisition approval process?

 The PR needs to be approved before it can be converted to a PO and goods supplied by the supplier.
-A typical approval process will involve one or more people within the organisation who can look at the request and decide whether the purchase can be made.
+A typical approval process will involve one or more people within the organisation who can review the request and decide whether the purchase can be made.
 Their decision will be made up of:

 2. The price – is this the right price for these goods?